ChainSecurity/near-for-auditors/docs/deployment.md

 CreateAccountAction {}
 ```

+All transactions define a predecessor, i.e., the account id which creates this transaction. ``CreateAccountAction`` can only create create accounts for this predecessor.
+For example ``alice.near`` can create accounts of the form ``<subdomain>.alice.near``.
+A top level account e.g., ``alice.near`` can only be create by the registrar.
 The ``CreateAccount`` action does not contain any data, as it uses the receiver address of the Transaction or ActionReceipt within which it is contained.

 After creating a new account, all subsequent actions in the same batch transaction will be executed on behalf of the new account.

-(?Tynan) Add predecessors and registrar https://nomicon.io/RuntimeSpec/Actions#createaccountaction
+In NEAR's terms the predecessor of all the ActionReceipts following a CreateAccountAction is the new account id.

+(?Tynan)

 ## Deploying a contract